dotnet/machinelearning/README.md

 ## Operating systems and processor architectures supported by ML.NET

-ML.NET runs on Windows, Linux, and macOS using [.NET Core](https://github.com/dotnet/core), or Windows using .NET Framework.
+ML.NET runs on Windows, Linux, and macOS using .NET Core, or Windows using .NET Framework.

 ML.NET also runs on ARM64, Apple M1, and Blazor Web Assembly.
-However, there are some [limitations](docs/project-docs/platform-limitations).
+However, there are some [limitations](docs/project-docs/platform-limitations.md).

-64 bit is supported on all platforms.
-32 bit is supported on Windows, except for TensorFlow and LightGBM related functionality.
+64-bit is supported on all platforms.
+32-bit is supported on Windows, except for TensorFlow and LightGBM related functionality.

 ## ML.NET NuGet packages status